(page updated on 09-Apr-2015 )

 Although not formally an Application Area, the requirements for Global Cryosphere Watch (GCW) are split between all other Applications Areas.
 CBS is still discussing the status of the GCW within the Rolling Review of Requirements.
 For the time being, Mr Barry Goodison (WMO Secretariat) is acting as focal point for the GCW.The following GCW documents shall be noted:

-2 - Atmospheric Chemistry application area has been deprecated, and split into three new application areas, i.e. (i) Forecasting Atmospheric Composition, (ii) Monitoring Atmospheric Composition, and (iii) Providing Atmospheric Composition information to support services in urban and populated areas.
+2 - Atmospheric Chemistry application area has been replaced, and split into three new application areas, i.e. (i) Forecasting Atmospheric Composition, (ii) Monitoring Atmospheric Composition, and (iii) Providing Atmospheric Composition information to support services in urban and populated areas.
 Statements of Guidance for the three new application areas are under preparation.
 Meanwhile, the old version of the Statement of Guidance for Atmospheric Composition is available here.

 |© World Meteorological Organization, 7bis, avenue de la Paix, Case postale No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81 Contact us|